NB! The links in this article open up in a new tab.

 In the second stage of the process, those who were accepted in the first stage as UEF candidates for ISEP exchange complete an application in the ISEP online application system.
 The applicant sends a request to start the ISEP application to the coordinator of the home university who then accepts it and after this, the applicant is able to start the application.
 The applicant lists 5–10 host institutions in their ISEP application and ISEP aims at offering a placement in one of these institutions.
 The applicant may apply for institutions in different countries.
 Before submitting the application, the applicant should explore the host institutions in detail, because after submitting the application, the list of institutions cannot be altered.

 In the second stage, certain attachments are required with the application, e.g. one academic reference from a member of the UEF academic staff who knows the student and is thus able to describe them in the reference.
-Most host institutions in North America require the TOEFL test result with the application.
+Most host institutions in North America require a TOEFL test result with the application.
+Some host universities accept a IELTS test result.
 The language skills and test requirements of each institution must be checked individually.

-ISEP offers a preliminary placement to the student and sends the application to the selected host institution that decides on the acceptance.
+ISEP offers a preliminary placement to the student and informs them about this, and the student makes a preliminary study plan for the host university in question.
+ISEP then sends the application documents to the host institution that decides on the acceptance.
 The student’s host institution is confirmed only at this stage.
 If a placement cannot be offered at any of the universities on the list, the student will be contacted by ISEP that will try to find an alternative host university that meets the student’s situation and wishes.

 Due to the popularity of the programme and limited availability of places, it has been necessary to restrict the duration of ISEP exchanges to one (1) semester.